What Is Slow Work? (And The Benefits Of Doing Less)

 I write my stories before the deadline, whenever possible, and I ask myself what can I prepare to make my life easier tomorrow, or next week?
 Can I edit my photos so they’re ready to post, or brainstorm ideas for next month’s pitches?

-9) It’s about enjoying the process and savoring the work.
+9) It’s about enjoying the process

 I’ve been reminding myself how fortunate I am to be doing what I love, on my own terms.
 And even though going freelance was a risk, I appreciating where I’m at now.